James Willie "Bo" Cochran: Trial and sentencing

-In August 1977, James Willie “Bo” Cochran was initially tried for capital murder.
-Before trial, Cochran filed a “motion to restrict prosecutorial strikes” which requested that “the District Attorney and his staff be restricted from using their peremptory strikes in a racially biased manner.”
+In August 1977, Cochran was initially tried for capital murder.
+Before trial, Cochran filed a "motion to restrict prosecutorial strikes" which requested that "the District Attorney and his staff be restricted from using their peremptory strikes in a racially biased manner."
 The motion was denied.

 In 1977, Cochran filed a “challenge to composition of petit jury” alleging the systematic exclusion of blacks from the jury rolls.
-This motion was denied, stating: “Motion is overruled.
-Should defendant wish to take testimony on the motion, the Court will reconsider this ruling.”
+This motion was denied, stating: "Motion is overruled.
+Should defendant wish to take testimony on the motion, the Court will reconsider this ruling."
 No evidence was presented in support of the motion and no objection raised to the prosecution's use of its peremptory challenges during jury selection.
 This case ended in a mistrial.

 Cochran was reindicted in 1977, following which he was retried and convicted of capital murder in February 1978 and sentenced in March 1978.
 On March 31, 1981, that conviction and sentence were reversed on procedural grounds on authority of Beck v.
 Alabama, 447 U.S. 625, 100 S.Ct.
 2382, 65 L.Ed.2d 392 (1980), and Beck v.
 State, 396 So.2d 645 (Ala.1980).

 In 1982, Cochran was tried again in Jefferson County for the murder of Ganey.
 The venire panel for this trial consisted of forty-two potential jurors, nine of whom were black.
 Following the voir dire stage of jury selection, Cochran made “motion to restrict prosecutorial strikes” to prohibit the prosecution from striking jurors based on race.
 The motion was denied; however, the court stated that it would be guided by Swain v.
 Alabama, in determining whether the State was appropriately using its peremptory strikes.

 During jury selection, the prosecution used seven of its fourteen peremptory challenges to exclude seven of the nine black members of the venire panel.
 Cochran's counsel did not object, meaning the final jury was selected, and the final jury of eleven whites and one black found Cochran guilty of murder, following which he was sentenced to death.
 With this, Cochran was convicted of the capital murder of Ganey and sentenced to death.

 Cochran appealed his conviction and sentence in state court. the conviction and sentence were ultimately affirmed on appeal.